Camping in Redwood National Park

 Location: 6 miles north of Orick

-Amenities: Visitor center, Campfire center, picnic tables, food lockers, fire pits, barbeque grills, dump station, and hot showers.
+Amenities: Visitor center, Campfire center, picnic tables, food lockers, fishing, and hot showers.

 Gold Bluffs Beach Campground